mimimimi2002/googleSTEP/week1/README.md

 O(N * L * logL + N * logN + Q * M * logM * logN)

+### more effective way
+We created a sorted new dictionary, but if you want to find the sorted_word and get the origianl word, store them in dictionary and use O(1) to find the correspoinding origianl word.
+In this way, we don't need to do binary search.

 ### test
-We will test in the samll dictionary whose length is less than 10.
+We will test in the small dictionary whose length is less than 10.
-However this function is assuming that you use the same dictionary and they will only sort the dictionary once.
+However, this function is assuming that you use the same dictionary and they will only sort the dictionary once.

 We will create a new class that can test the different dictionary and also sort it once no matter how many request you do.

 ## homework2
+### runtime
 This time, we will use a part of the letters in the targeted_word and find the anagram that has the highest score.
 Fisrt we can make use of the homework1's algorithm.